thosgood/this-weeks-finds/markdown/week5.md

 speed...

-1) Vyjayanathi Chari and Alexander Premet, Indecomposable restricted representations of quantum sl~2~, University of California at Riverside preprint.
+1) Vyjayanathi Chari and Alexander Premet, Indecomposable restricted representations of quantum $\mathfrak{sl}_2$, University of California at Riverside preprint.

-Vyjayanathi is our resident expert on quantum groups, and Sasha, who's visiting, is an expert on Lie algebras in characteristic p.
+Vyjayanathi is our resident expert on quantum groups, and Sasha, who's visiting, is an expert on Lie algebras in characteristic $p$.
 They have been talking endlessly across the hall from me and now I see that it has born fruit.
 This is a pretty technical paper and I am afraid I'll never really understand it, but I can see why it's important, so I'll try to